 - If you aren’t ready to place holds or pick them up, remember you can keep track of items you want to read later with the List feature in My Account.

 I have an item from another library system (through interlibrary loan).
 Can I return it to my Scott County Library, or should I return it to its home library?

 - Yes, you may return it to us.
-We’ll make sure all items are returned to their home libraries.
-There may be a delivery delay, so please be patient.
+We’ll make sure all items are delivered to their home libraries.
+There may be a delivery delay.

 - Yes, interlibrary loan services have resumed statewide.
-However, you may only request 5 items at a time.
-Some libraries are not yet participating - see the MNLink website for more information.
+However, you may only request 10 items at a time.
+Some libraries are not yet participating.
+Visit the MNLINK website for more information.
 Thanks for your patience as all Minnesota libraries work hard to get back on track.
-If you have any questions about an interlibrary loan item, please contact your library.
+If you have a question about an interlibrary loan item, please contact your library.